Leica SL2 vs Sony A7

 Studio photographers will appreciate that the Leica SL2 (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the A7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the SL2 and A7 can be found, respectively, in the Leica SL2 Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica SL2 and the Sony A7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.